itconsultis/tinifyd/README.md

 `TINIFYD_CONCURRENCY`

-Maxiumum number of concurrent optimization operations tinifyd is allowed to perform at any given time.
+Maximum number of concurrent optimization operations tinifyd is allowed to perform at any given moment.

 `TINIFYD_LOCK_TIMEOUT`